AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-configurations.md

 * A given person entity can have different account account types (personal vs. business, account by state, account by brand, etc.)
 * A given person entity may use different email addresses for any number of accounts.

+>[!IMPORTANT]
+>
-Therefore, **it is crucial that the CRMID is always sent for every user**.
+>**It is crucial that the CRMID is always sent for every user**.
 Failure to do so may result in a "dangling" login ID scenario, where a single person entity is assumed to be sharing a device with another person.

 **Implementation:**